-The ARC has discussed the KAM for FY2021 with Management and the external auditors.
+The ARC has discussed the KAM for FY2022 with Management and the external auditors.
 The ARC concurs with the basis and conclusions included in the Independent Auditors' Report with respect to the KAM.

-For more information on the KAM, please refer to page 50 to page 51 of this Annual Report.
+For more information on the KAM, please refer to page 45 and page 46 of this Annual Report.